IAM-SEC-Janaya/iam-portfolio/README.md

 ---

+## 🧭 Vendor-Neutral IAM Approach

+All artifacts in this repository are designed using a **vendor-neutral IAM approach**.
+Concepts, workflows, and controls are based on industry standards, security frameworks, and enterprise IAM practices rather than dependence on a single product or platform.

+Where vendor examples are referenced (for example, CyberArk or EHR platforms), they are used illustratively to demonstrate common implementation patterns—not to imply product dependency.

+This approach ensures the work is transferable across organizations, industries, and technology stacks.

+---

 ## 🧠 What You’ll Find in This Portfolio

 This portfolio is organized to reflect IAM as an **enterprise security program**, not a collection of isolated tools.

-### Core IAM Domains (Implemented)
+### 🔹 Core IAM Domains (Implemented)

 - **Identity Lifecycle Management**
-  User provisioning, role changes, deprovisioning workflows, lifecycle diagrams, and automation examples.
+  User provisioning, role changes, and deprovisioning workflows supported by lifecycle diagrams and automation examples.

 - **Access Control Models**
-  Role-Based Access Control (RBAC), Attribute-Based Access Control (ABAC), role matrices, and RBAC vs ABAC comparisons.
+  Role-Based Access Control (RBAC), Attribute-Based Access Control (ABAC), role matrices, and access model comparisons supporting least-privilege access.

 - **Privileged Access Management (PAM)**
-  Privileged access request workflows, break-glass access handling, governance controls, and CyberArk-aligned examples.
+  Privileged access request workflows, break-glass access handling, governance controls, and PAM design aligned to enterprise best practices.

 ---

-### Governance
+### 🔹 Governance

 - **Access Reviews & Certification**
-  Governance-focused access review workflows, certification samples, entitlement validation, and remediation tracking.
+  Governance-focused access review workflows, entitlement validation, reviewer decision tracking, and remediation documentation.

 ---

-### Compliance & Framework Alignment
+### 🔹 Compliance & Framework Alignment

 - **Security Framework Mapping**
-  IAM control alignment with NIST SP 800-53 (IA and AC families), supporting audit readiness and compliance documentation.
+  IAM control mapping aligned to **NIST SP 800-53 (IA and AC control families)** to support audit readiness and compliance activities.

 ---

-### Industry Use Cases (Applied Learning)
+### 🔹 Industry Use Cases (Applied Learning)

 - **Healthcare IAM**
-  Healthcare-focused IAM artifacts demonstrating how IAM principles apply in regulated healthcare environments.
+  A healthcare-focused IAM extension demonstrating how IAM principles apply in regulated healthcare environments.
-  Includes EHR-style RBAC role design, clinical vs administrative access separation, break-glass (emergency) access workflows, HIPAA Security Rule alignment, and healthcare IAM governance documentation.
+  Artifacts include EHR-style RBAC role design, clinical vs administrative access separation, break-glass (emergency) access workflows, HIPAA Security Rule alignment, and healthcare IAM governance documentation.

 > *Industry use cases demonstrate applied learning and domain adaptation, not over-claimed production experience.*